ajaymurali1998/Doubtbuddy-Assignment/README.md

 # Doubtbuddy-Assignment

-Created a model to recognie the mood and sentiment of the given text.
+Created a model to recognize the mood and sentiment of the given text.
 I used Bidirectional Lstm model and have achieved accuracy of 85% on the test data.
 Below i have given both colab notebook and model link: